Lines of mourners form for Gabby Petito funeral home viewing - NewsBreak

 Petito was reported missing Sept.
 11 by her parents after she didn’t respond to calls and texts for several days while she and Brian Laundrie visited parks in the West.

-Her body was discovered last Sunday in a .
+Her body was discovered last Sunday in a remote area in northwestern Wyoming.
 Laundrie and Petito grew up on Long Island but in recent years moved to Florida.

 Sunday’s viewing is in Holbrook, about

-Petito’s death has been , meaning she was killed by another person, but medical examiners in Wyoming haven’t disclosed how she died pending further autopsy results.
+Petito's death has been classified as homicide, meaning she was killed by another person, but medical examiners in Wyoming haven't disclosed how she died pending further autopsy results.

 The couple posted online about their trip in a white Ford Transit van converted into a camper.
 They got into a physical altercation Aug.
 12 in Moab, Utah, that led to a police stop for a possible domestic violence case.
 Ultimately, police there decided to separate the quarreling couple for the night.
 But no charges were filed, and no serious injuries were reported.